realworldocaml/book/en/08-imperative-programming.md

 follow a nontrivial sequence of references from an element, through other elements, back to itself.
 In general, building cyclic data structures requires the use of side-effects (although in some limited cases, they can be constructed using `let rec`).
-This is done by constructing a set of data first, and then adding cycles using assignment afterwards.
+This is done by constructing the data elements first, and then adding cycles using assignment afterwards.

 Core defines a standard doubly-linked list, but let's define our own